PingYu-iris/PingYu-iris.github.io/_pages/about.md

 I am a Senior Research Scientist at [Meta FAIR](https://ai.meta.com/research/) in Seattle, where I focus on advancing the reasoning and alignment capabilities of large language models (LLMs).

-My research interests span multiple areas of LLM development:

-**Reasoning & Self-Improvement**: I explore how to distill System-2 reasoning into LLMs and develop methods for self-improvement through iterative refinement.
-Recent work includes [Distilling System 2 into System 1](https://arxiv.org/abs/xxxx) and ReStrain, a self-penalizing RL framework for reasoning tasks.

-**Alignment & Evaluation**: I design alignment strategies including training models to act as judges (LLM-as-a-Judge) and integrating heterogeneous reward signals.
-My work on [J1](https://arxiv.org/abs/xxxx) and [Self-Taught Evaluators](https://arxiv.org/abs/xxxx) demonstrates state-of-the-art performance in model evaluation and judgment.
+My research interests focus on advancing the \textbf{reasoning} and \textbf{alignment} capabilities of large language models (LLMs).
+I have explored how to distill System-2 reasoning into LLMs, design alignment strategies such as training models to act as judges and integrating heterogeneous reward signals to improve GRPO, and develop methods for \textbf{LLM self-improvement} through iterative refinement.
+I am also interested in data-centric approaches, including generating and curating high-quality synthetic data to enhance pre-training and fine-tuning.

-**Data-Centric AI**: I develop methods for generating and curating high-quality synthetic data.
-Projects like [CoT-Self-Instruct](https://arxiv.org/abs/xxxx) and [RIP](https://arxiv.org/abs/xxxx) achieve substantial improvements on reasoning and instruction-following benchmarks.

 My current research focuses on **long-horizon credit assignment** for LLM-based agents and RL-trained models, particularly designing more informative and structured reward signals for agentic tasks with tool use and multi-step planning.

-Before joining Meta, I completed my Ph.D. in Computer Science at SUNY Buffalo (2018-2022) and my M.S. in EECS at the University of Michigan (2016-2018).

 #### Contact
 - Email: pyu.iris@gmail.com